 Test fabrics by performing a bleed test before you use them in a quilt or wash them with other fabrics.

-Keep a laundry additive called Synthrapol on hand.
+Keep a laundry additive (we recommend one called Synthrapol) on hand.
 A cap of Synthrapol added to each load of fabric keeps loose dyes from depositing onto other fabrics during the wash.
 Do beware, however—the product won't prevent fabrics that are attached to each other (such as patches in a quilt) from absorbing dyes that bleed and transfer to adjacent fabrics.

 Cotton Fabrics Shrink

 When a cotton fabric is manufactured, threads are stretched on a loom, pulling fibers into an unnaturally straight position.
 Coatings are added to help stabilize the threads and keep them taut.
 Part of what is seen as shrinkage is actually the relaxation of the cotton fibers as they try to return to their natural state.

 When fabrics are washed, the agitation of the washing machine and the wicking action that draws moisture into the fibers allows the coated threads to relax and return to a position more like that in which they grew.
 Putting the fabrics in the dryer gives fibers another opportunity to relax.
 How much?
 It depends on the fabric.